 Some people describe The Final Countdown as an alternative history movie, but I disagree.
 I define it as a secret history movie.

 In alternative history, a Point of Departure occurs: there’s an incident that’s not the same in the alternative world as it was in the real world.
 Because of that one alteration, more and more things change, creating the alternative history.

-As the ‘time vortex’ moving the USS Nimitz to 1941 is a point of departure, The Final Countdown is potentially an alternative history.
-The difference though is the scope of the story.
+As the ‘time vortex’ moving the USS Nimitz to 1941 is a point of departure, The Final Countdown is potentially an alternative history movie.
+The difference, though, is the scope of the story.

 If a time-traveller’s actions: